kieler/klighd-vscode/applications/klighd-vscode/README.md

 Developing a language server for your extension that uses [KLighD](https://github.com/kieler/KLighD) to fulfill all requirements to be usable with this extension is no easy task.
-Until the distribution of [KLighD](https://github.com/kieler/KLighD) and documentation about building your own language server is improved, feel free to seek advise from a member of the KIELER working group.
+Until the distribution of [KLighD](https://github.com/kieler/KLighD) and documentation about building your own language server is improved, feel free to seek advice from a member of the KIELER working group.

 ### Usage in your extension